ahmedbelal22271-maker/lecture-studio/README.md

 -The program needs about 2gbs of ram

 -The program can be ran on threads the half of your cpu cores for it to be multitasked with something else on the device

+-for good accuracy of generated text, you set the beamsize to 2 in the settings window(the higher it is the higher the accuracy at the cost of processing speed)